ruizhaoca/mapletrade-streaming-lakehouse/docs/performance.md

 # Optional Spark performance experiment

-This experiment is intentionally outside the critical two-day path.
+This experiment is intentionally outside the MVP.
 Run it only after the complete Workflow and reconciliation pass.

 ## Question